-Scam Artists Use Adrian and Gillian Baylord’s EuroMillions Win
+Scam Artists Use Adrian and Gillian Bayford’s EuroMillions Win

 Arian and Gillian Email

-There are some nasty people out there who are using Adrian and Gillian Bayford’s name to pull off the ole fees up front scam.
+There are some nasty people out there who are using Adrian and Gillian Bayford’s names to pull off the ole fees upfront scam.
 People are sending out emails that claim the Bayfords would like to share their wealth.
-This scam comes in the form of an email asking for your name, country, age, occupation and phone number.
+This scam comes in the form of an email asking for your name, country, age, occupation, and phone number.
 They support this scam with an email link to a BBC news article announcing ‘their’ win.

 Details of the Adrian Bayford Scam

 It all looks very legit except when recipients look into the details.
-Different versions of the email can say ‘random selection was done by the legal advisers to this donation program’ or ‘your email, was given to us by Google management’.
-Firstly, why would anyone simply randomly select recipients when there are people in their own community that could benefit?
+Different versions of the email can say ‘random selection was done by the legal advisers to this donation program’ or ‘your email, was given to us by Google management.’
+Firstly, why would anyone just randomly select recipients when there are people in their community that could benefit?
 Secondly, Google does not give out email addresses.

 Email Addresses for Adrian and Gillian Bayford